arunasurya/bisqtransifex/compensation.md

 ## Process
 In order to be compensated for your work, you need to submit a compensation request in Bisq DAO.
 Please submit details of your work in the request.
 This is done to help the stakeholders validate your request.

-## Translators
+### Translators
 - In Transifex, choose among filters *status: translated*.
-- Pick your name/nick in *users: translator*, and the translation period in *date: translated after/before* to specify the translation work to be compensated.
+- Pick your name/nick in *users: translator*
+- Choose the translation period in *date: translated after/before* to specify the translation to be compensated.

-## Reviewers
-- Use *status: reviewed*, *users: reviewer*.
 - After that, tick the box right to the filter field to select all strings, and you will see the total wordcount for the selected strings.

+### Reviewers
+- Use *status: reviewed*.
+- Pick your name/nick in *users: reviewer*.
+- Choose the period in *date: translated after/before* to specify the review to be compensated.
+- After that, tick the box right to the filter field to select all strings, and you will see the total wordcount for the selected strings.

-- Please take screenshots of all your work for a certain period and include them in your compensation request.
-- Here is an example of screenshots for reviewing a translation.
+Please take screenshots of all your work for a certain period and include them in your compensation request.
+Here is an example of screenshots for reviewing a translation.

   ![Transifex comp request: reviewer April 2019](https://user-images.githubusercontent.com/43150241/56221854-4eb89e80-606b-11e9-9eff-1d8f23f4cf4c.png)